percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1226](https://perconadev.atlassian.net/browse/EVEREST-1226) - Starting with Percona Everest 1.1.0, you cannot create backup storages with the same bucket, region, and URL.

 - [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) - For an enhanced user experience, you can now view the backup storage being utilized for both on-demand backups and schedules.

+- [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups are now visible on the UI.

 ## Bugs fixed